 Homemade Sustainable Gifts

-I think one of the most thoughtful gift giving ideas would be to give something that’s handmade.
-Baked goods or homemade body scrubs are always nice.
+I think some of the most thoughtful gifts are handmade gifts.
+Baked goods, homemade body scrubs, or other consumable gifts are always nice.
 If you have a certain hobby/craft, make something in your field i.e. sew a bag, paint a portrait, create a piece of practical pottery, etc. Some of my favorite gifts have been those made by my family.

 My sister has knit me hats and scarves, created beautiful pieces of pottery, and designed interesting terrariums for me.
 My brother built my sister a nativity scene one year, and he made a really fun backyard game for my partner last year.
 You can find lots of really nice DIY gift ideas on Pinterest!
 I especially love this gingerbread cookie sugar scrub recipe from the Pistachio Project blog!
 You could fill some mason jars with this scrub and dress them up with ribbons to pass out to friends.
 Simple and thoughtful!